breton123/BSCTokenTracker/README.md

 - Add you Wallet address to config.txt
 - Add you Private Key to config.txt

+How it Works:
+The program tracks all transactions going through the blockchain and only searches for ones coming from your wallet.
+It gets the contract address of the token you bought and starts a new thread to track the price.
+It currently has a stop loss at 20% and a trailing take profit at 5%.
+This can be changed easily though.

 Issues:
 - Sell function currently doesn't work